-It was Sunday, April 1, we grilled corn and veggie-dogs and spent the day gardening with friends and neighbors.
+It was Sunday, April 1, with grilled corn and veggie-dogs and a day gardening with friends and neighbors.
 Each household with their own raised bed.
 We started seeds and planted starter plants.
 We spent all day outside, various friends and neighbors stopping by at different times of the day.
 This was my effort at a new practice of spirituality – to touch something green every day.
 Perhaps not the most obvious starting point, but it was what I could do.

 I’ve always had a hard time understanding “spirituality” – or what people mean by it.
 I’ve never quite connected.
 When explained to me, I understand what people say it means, whether to them specifically or as a term broadly speaking, and as a scholar of religion I can study it and learn about it, but I just don’t connect with it.
 I didn’t have an entry point to the term or the practice.